ChrisB007/ProjectTwo/README.md

 **Description**
 ---
 **BoxOff** is an app that allows its users to predict which movie will rule the weekend box office.
-The prediction is based on few factors:
+The prediction is based on few factors / consideration from users:
 1. Lead Actors | Actresses
 2. Directors
 3. Number of Thearters
 4. Release dates
 5. Actors standing in the industry
+6. Actor's previous roles

 Note: Winners are determined by weekend box office grosses